Giuliani associate Lev Parnas convicted in campaign finance fraud case

 The venture purported to offer a service to other companies that protected them from fraud.
 But prosecutors allege that Parnas and another man, David Correia, were actually stealing from their investors.
 Correia has pleaded guilty to charges related to his role in that case.

-Trump was accused of threatening to withhold badly needed aid to Ukraine if officials there did not announce a criminal investigation into the Bidens.

-In the campaign-finance trial, prosecutors argued Parnas knew that donations to candidates from outside the U.S. were illegal, and took steps to conceal that a Russian investor was behind the funds that went to candidates in several states where cannabis had recently been legalized.
-Giuliani was not charged in the case.
+As of now, Parnas will not be sentenced until after that trial.

-Prosecutors alleged that Parnas used money from Russian financier Andrey Muraviev to try to curry favor with candidates he believed could help him and Fruman win licenses to operate cannabis businesses.
+In the trial that wrapped up this week, prosecutors alleged that Parnas used money from Russian financier Andrey Muraviev to try to curry favor with candidates he believed could help him and Fruman win licenses to operate cannabis businesses.

-In his closing argument Thursday, Assistant U.S. Attorney Hagan Cordell Scotten noted that Parnas’s own former assistant, who testified under an immunity agreement with the Justice Department, said Parnas knew the laws he was skirting by concealing the true source of the funds.
+Assistant U.S. Attorney Hagan Cordell Scotten noted that Parnas’s own former assistant, who testified under an immunity agreement with the Justice Department, said Parnas knew the laws he was skirting by concealing the true source of donations to candidates in several states where cannabis had recently been legalized.

 “Parnas was told again and again that he couldn’t donate someone else’s money, and he couldn’t donate except from a citizen or a legal resident,” Scotten said.